Rigonz/60k-Spanish-First-Names/README.md

 ## Presentation
 The csv files include over 60,000 Spanish given names (antroponyms, first names) extracted from 17 sources.

 Accents and duplicated names have been removed, while variants are not considered duplicates (f.eg.
 Manuel, Manu and Manolo are included as different entries).
-The character ñ has been lost in the orthographic revision, something that I need to fix.
+The character ñ has been lost in the orthographic revision, something that I need to fix. [fixed 20210908]

 The names included in the list are not necessarily of "Spanish origin" (Mohamed and Manuel or Yusuf and José are included): I am not making guesses on the degree of spaniardship, and if a name has been included in any of the repositories that I have used that is good enough for me.